paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ## Call the paceval-service endpoint

 Note down your LoadBalancer's external IP address (see EXTERNAL-IP above).
-Now the paceval-service is deployed on your Kubernetes cluster and you can make a test call as follows (replace <EXTERNAL-IP> with your LoadBalancer's external IP address):
+Now the paceval-service is deployed on your Kubernetes cluster and you can make a test call as follows (use your LoadBalancer's external IP address):

 ```shell
 curl --data "functionString=-sin(x*cos(x))^(1/y)&numberOfVariables=2&variables=x;y&values=0.5;2&interval=yes" -X POST http://<EXTERNAL-IP>/Demo/